-buntsfromaleftcoastgirl asks: Regarding the Postal Service announcement yesterday about slow-downs, my local Oregon NPR station noted this morning that the slow-down would effect Oregon's vote-by-mail as ballots have to be returned--not just postmarked--by election day.
+buntsfromaleftcoastgirl says: Regarding the Postal Service announcement yesterday about slow-downs, my local Oregon NPR station noted this morning that the slow-down would effect Oregon's vote-by-mail as ballots have to be returned--not just postmarked--by election day.
 Oregon officials are pushing to get voter's pamphlets and ballots to Oregon voters sooner so they can be returned with enough time to slog through the USPS.

 » SFB says: Good to know.
 Here’s the story, for the curious.
 This is another example, to us, about how a one-day delay in receiving mail will cause a ripple effect far beyond the Postal Service.
 To put this in Netflix terms: This is the U.S. Postal Service’s Qwikster. — Ernie @ SFB